 The CEA offers the Rae Prize every two years.
 The Prize is intended to recognize research excellence in the recent past and is not a life-time award.
 The Prize has a cash value of $5,000.
 The Prize has been named after John Rae, born in Scotland in 1796, who did most of his work in Canada and was a genuine precursor of endogenous growth theory.

 The Vanderkamp Prize is awarded annually by the Canadian Public Policy for the best paper in the preceding year.
-The recipient receives $2,000.
 The winning paper is selected by a multidisciplinary panel.
+Please see the CPP website for information about the Vanderkamp Prize including past winners.

 Mike McCracken Award for Economic Statistics